Kronuz/TextMarker/README.md

 ## Usage

-- Step over any word in your document, all words will be highlighted.
+- Step over any word in your document, all occurrences of the word will be highlighted.

 - Being over a word or having some selection, press <kbd>Alt</kbd>+<kbd>Space</kbd> to mark all.